How Negative Feedback Loops During Exercise Affect Heart Rate and Blood Pressure

 Negative Feedback Loops During Exercise

 What is a negative feedback loop when exercising?
 When you're working up a sweat, your body adjusts to the uptick in intensity in a number of ways.
-It uses negative loops to help you perform at the level desired, while also keeping you healthy and thriving.
+It uses negative loops to help you perform at your desired level of intensity, while also keeping you healthy and thriving.

 To understand the role of negative feedback loops in your body during exercise, let's take the example of temperature again — but this time, instead of exploring how home heating is regulated, we'll look at body temperature.